 It’s easy for someone to compare software products online.
 A quick Google search will come up with a list of several product alternatives.

 This is why I recommend early-stage startups create comparative advertising landing pages.
+It's a great way to get traction with organic traffic.

 If a customer is comparing your product to a competitor’s product in Google, you want to be in the search results.